Quantifying the Vulnerabilities of the Online Public Square to Adversarial Manipulation Tactics: Discussion

-The insights gained from the present findings suggest several countermeasures to increase the resilience of social media users to manipulation.
-The first lesson is that we must make it more difficult for social bots to infiltrate the network.
-Social media platforms are stepping up their efforts in detecting and taking down abusive and deceptive accounts~\cite{WaPostTwitter2018,AFP2019Facebook}, but should further strengthen these efforts.
-This could be accomplished by adding friction to following/friending actions, for example warning users who attempt to link to accounts that lack a strong record of human-like activity.
-Users should also be warned when friend accounts are suspended or take suspicious actions, such as changing names/handles and/or deleting their prior posts \textit{en masse}.
-Expanding transparent account verification programs and bolstering bot detection research will also help.
+While the structure of online social networks evolves over time, the follower network used in our experiments provides a more realistic setting than synthetic networks to run our simulations.
+In particular, it captures features of real social networks ---hubs, clustering, and political homophily structure--- that have been observed consistently over the years and across platforms~\cite{conover12partisan,Nikolov2020partisanship,cinelli2021echo} and that are known to play key roles in information diffusion~\cite{Truthy_icwsm2011politics,Lilian2013srep,nematzadeh2014optimal}.
+Furthermore, our sampling procedure captures a community of accounts that are both active and vulnerable to misinformation, as needed to study manipulation tactics that target such communities.
+Finally, the assumption that the follower network is static during an information-spreading simulation is consistent with observations that the dynamics of unfollowing are slow~\cite{ashkinaze2024unfollowing}.

-In our model, the manipulation exploits and amplifies vulnerabilities created by information overload and finite attention: bots crowd out quality information in our feeds by flooding the system.
-A countermeasure is to reduce information load by adding friction to automated posting.
-For example, Twitter currently allows an account to post 2,400 messages per day --- few humans could generate such a volume without automated tools.
-Accounts posting at very high rates should be challenged to prove that they are human.
-Adding friction to resharing actions may also be helpful~\cite{Fazio2020pause}.
+Our results suggest that, surprisingly, inauthentic accounts do not need to target hubs (influentials); they can do more damage by connecting to random accounts.
+Future research should focus on whether the strategic placement of bad actors within/across polarized online communities can sway users toward a particular outcome, for example by distorting popularity perceptions~\cite{gerrymandering2019,LermanParadoxDirected2020}.
+Further work is also needed to characterize the effects of strategic targeting when the attacker has limited resources.

-Our findings suggest that all social media users, and not only the most influential, may be targeted by malicious bots.
-Literacy programs should therefore be supported and expanded.
-Social media platforms could lead by educating users about their vulnerability to manipulation by inauthentic accounts and pages.
-Such literacy efforts could also cover deception --- how to spot and ignore content from low-credibility sources.
+The insights gained from the present findings suggest several countermeasures to increase the resilience of social media to manipulation.
+The first lesson is that we must make it more difficult for bad actors to infiltrate the network.
+Platform efforts to detect and take down deceptive accounts must be strengthened, especially as tactics to hack follower networks get more sophisticated~\cite{torres2022trains}.